ArnoPeters/Pipelines/README.md

 The purpose of this repository is to provide reusable building blocks implementing specific workflows for CI/CD pipelines.
-Currently it is scoped toward pipelines in Azure Devops, and pipelines that use Github Actions.
+It is currently scoped toward pipelines in Azure Devops, and pipelines that use Github Actions.

 # One Time Setup